 • Driveway fit: a single car length, easy placement on tight lots

-The 10-yard bin handles smaller jobs across Lake Charles: garage cleanouts, attic clear-outs, or a single-room remodel.
-We set the dumpster on driveway boards to protect your surface, and the 2,000-pound weight limit suits most household debris loads.
+The 10-yard bin handles the basics of a garage cleanout or small remodel in Lake Charles: household junk, packed boxes, and drywall scraps.
+We set the container on driveway boards to protect your surface, and the 2,000-pound weight limit covers a typical single-room project.

-A 10-yard roll-off is ideal for dense C&D debris; the call is simple: dense tonnage from shingles or concrete fills a 10-yard container before the volume looks full.
-Use this for a roof tear-off, whereas yard debris container choices handle lighter loads in a bin.
+A 10-yard roll-off is ideal for projects with high density: the call is simple: dense tonnage from shingles or C&D debris fills a container before the volume looks full; this works for a single-story roof tear-off, whereas yard debris container choices handle lighter loads.

 A matte-black 20-yard roll-off dumpster placed alongside a mid-renovation Lake Charles home directly on the asphalt driveway, with framing materials and torn-off shingles staged neatly nearby.